-The University of Washington – Washington Nanofabrication Facility (UW WNF) is a national user facility that is a part of the National Nanotechnology Infrastructure Network (NNIN).
+The University of Washington – Washington Nanofabrication Facility (UW WNF) is a national user facility that is a part of the National Nanotechnology Coordinated Infrastructure (NNCI) network.
 Located on the University of Washington, Seattle campus, UW WNF is a full service micro and nanotechnology user facility and is the largest public access fabrication center in the Pacific Northwest, with 15,000sf of laboratories, cleanrooms, and user spaces focused on enabling basic and applied research, advanced research and development, and prototype production.
 With substantial equipment and developed capabilities, UW WNF bridges academia with local start-ups, businesses, and professional organizations and seeks to promote economic and job growth in the local region by fostering innovation.
 Nationally and internationally, UW WNF provides foundry services (remote use) through which finite fabrication and characterization efforts can be performed by expert staff engineers.
 To start using this premiere facility, please click here.

 WNF operates and grows in capability through the gracious sponsorship of several organizations, charitable trusts, and companies.

 The Washington Research Foundation advocates and promotes technology development in the life sciences, information technology, and physical sciences to spur entrepreneurial growth in the Pacific Northwest.
 WRF has identified UW WNF as a key strategic resource for bridging the commercialization gap for start-up companies.
 WNF staves venture capital dilution by offering high value equipment when it is needed without any of the upfront or cost of ownership burdens.